 - 1/2 teaspoon onion powder

-In large skillet over medium heat, add oil and onion, and cook until onion is soft.
+- In large skillet over medium heat, add oil and onion, and cook for 3 minutes, until onion is soft.
 Add garlic and cook for 1 minute, until garlic becomes fragrant.

-Add ground beef to skillet and cook until browned.
+- Add ground beef to skillet and cook until browned, about 5 minutes.